 How Long Does Bleaching Hair Last?

 The process of bleaching hair depends on the color, type of hair, the product used, and the desired outcome.
-Leave on bleach for 10-15 minutes for lighter color hair with fine strands.
-Darker color hair with coarse strands takes 30 minutes to soak in bleach.
+Lighter-colored hair with fine strands should leave on bleach for 10-15 minutes.
+Darker-colored hair with coarse strands should soak in bleach for 30 minutes.

-A lot of people misunderstand that the longer you leave the bleach on, the better it will work.
+Many people misunderstand that the longer you leave the bleach on, the better it will work.
 Leave the bleach on your hair for only 30 minutes.
-You risk significant damage if you leave it any longer, including dry and brittle strands.
-It is also crucial to read thoroughly instructions written on bleach products because they include detailed steps on the bleaching process and application.
+You risk significant damage, including dry and brittle strands, if you leave it any longer.
+It is also crucial to read thoroughly the instructions on bleach products because they include detailed steps on the bleaching process and application.

 How Long Can You Leave the Bleach on Already Bleached Hair?

-Leave the bleach on already bleached hair for not more than 30 minutes.
-However, several factors might change how long one should leave the bleach on already bleached hair, like hair health and color.
+Leave the bleach on already-bleached hair for no more than 30 minutes.
+However, several factors, like hair health and color, might change how long one should leave the bleach on already-bleached hair.

 It’s important to note that bleaching twice only exposes hair to further damage.
-When deciding to bleach hair two times in a row, consider whether the hair can still take any more bleach reapplication.
-The top consideration is always the hair’s health and its type and color before bleaching.
-Fine and lighter colored hair should not take more than 10-15 minutes to soak in bleach.
-Soak coarse and darker colored hair for no more than 30 minutes.
+When deciding to bleach hair twice a row, consider whether the hair can still take more bleach reapplication.
+The top consideration is always the hair’s health, type, and color before bleaching.
+Fine and lighter-colored hair should not take more than 10-15 minutes to soak in bleach.
+Soak coarse and darker-colored hair for no more than 30 minutes.

 Achieving the Desired Color

 Hair bleaching is one trend that has boomed during the pandemic.
-People learn new things while staying at home have included how to bleach one’s hair.
+People learn new things while staying at home, including how to bleach one’s hair.
 When changing hair to a different color, especially a lighter one, one might encounter problems achieving the right or desired color.
 Some risk bleaching hair twice to get the result they expected to get.
 Little do they know that they expose their hair to more harm and damage.

-In this part of the writing, the main concern is bleaching the hair to get the desired outcome.
-Topics will include bleaching an already bleached hair and considerations one needs to apply when bleaching twice.
+The main concern in this part of the writing is bleaching the hair to get the desired outcome.
+Topics will include bleaching already-bleached hair and considerations when bleaching twice.

 Can You Bleach Already Bleached Hair?